 The given user rights regulate the access to cell data as well as to selected system operations.
 Jedox stores level 1 and 2 rights objects and users and their passwords in the Jedox In-Memory Database system.
 For information on regulating user access to Jedox data, see Administration of User Rights.
 To create a special Jedox administrator account with limited access rights, see Admin User Accounts.

 Requests for a Jedox database can only be made with a valid login.
 These logins must be adequately protected with passwords.
 The Jedox databases are special CSV files in the directory

 By default, the password for the admin user, as well for other users, is stored within the System database in system cube #_USER_USER_PROPERTIES.
-The password is stored in clear text as a normal string value.
+The password is stored using a PBKDF2 algorithm with more than 4000 iterations and random salt..
 Cube #_USER_USER_PROPERTIES corresponds to file database_CUBE_0.csv.
 Everyone who has read/write access to these files can see/change the content.
 Therefore, it is necessary to protect this system database accordingly.

 You can no longer retrieve user passwords from the System database via the In-Memory Database API.
 The API calls that retrieve the cell value of the “password” element return an access right error for anyone making the call, regardless of the user rights.

 If you need password retrieval for debugging purposes, you can enable it in the

 palo.ini configuration file by setting the following entry: